lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 <div class="alert alert-info">

-**Finding malformed templates.** Most cases of malformed templates are not detectable at runtime, so you won't see  warnings—just templates that don't behave as you expect.
-Fortunately, there are <a href="/guide/tools/development/#linting">linting tools</a> and <a href="/guide/tools/development/#ide-plugins">IDE plugins</a> that you can use to find issues in your templates during development.
+**Finding malformed templates.** Because the browser's built-in parser is very lenient, most cases of malformed templates are not detectable at runtime, so you won't see  warnings—just templates that don't behave as you expect.
+We recommend using <a href="/guide/tools/development/#linting">linting tools</a> and <a href="/guide/tools/development/#ide-plugins">IDE plugins</a> to find issues in your templates during development.

 </div>